The death of a red giant star ten times larger than the sun has been documented

 This suggests that some of these stars undergo significant changes in their internal structure, resulting in turbulent gas expulsion moments before collapsing.

-The report quotes Wayne Jacobson Gallan, the principal supervisor of the study that took place at the Northwestern Center and was published yesterday in the Astrophysical Journal, as saying: “What was discovered is a breakthrough for the mainstream in astronomy about what massive stars do moments before her death.
+The report quotes Wayne Jacobson Gallan, the principal supervisor of the study that took place at the Northwestern Center and was published yesterday in the Astrophysical Journal, as saying: “What was discovered is a breakthrough for the mainstream in astronomy regarding what massive stars do moments before her death.
 For the first time, we have seen a red giant star explode following previously unrecorded violent activity.”

 The University of Hawaii’s Institute of Astronomy had discovered the doomed supernova for the first time in the summer of 2020 through a huge amount of light emitted from it.